Affidavit: Deputies shot woman after she refused to drop shotgun

 McLennan County deputies shot a woman armed with a shotgun Tuesday after she ignored calls to drop the weapon during a disturbance, according to sheriff’s office affidavits.

-The suspect, Aurora Victoria Whitman (also known as Steinhauer), was “ignoring commands given to drop the weapon” when “deputies fired their duty weapon(s),” the affidavits say.
+The woman, Aurora Victoria Whitman, also known as Steinhauer, was “ignoring commands given to drop the weapon” when “deputies fired their duty weapon(s),” the affidavits say.

-Arraignment records from Wednesday show Whitman, 59, with charges stemming from the incident.
-She was listed as being in the hospital after undergoing surgery from the shooting.
+Chief Deputy David Kilcrease confirmed at 4:15 p.m.
+Wednesday that Whitman remained in an area hospital recovering from her post-shooting surgery.

-The McLennan County Sheriff's Office released to the Tribune-Herald arrest affidavits accusing her of two counts of aggravated assault with a deadly weapon upon a public servant.
+After the incident Tuesday, the sheriff's office charged Whitman, 59, of Moody, with two first-degree felony counts of aggravated assault with a deadly weapon upon a public servant.
+A day before the shooting, Whitman had pleaded guilty in Waco's 54th State District Court to aggravated assault of a public servant in a 2019 case involving a jail nurse.

 People are also reading…

-Deputies shot Whitman, who lives in Moody, on Tuesday in the course of responding to a 10 a.m. disturbance call at 300 Freedman Drive in China Spring, records show.
+Deputies were responding at 10 a.m.
+Tuesday to a call reporting a disturbance at 300 Freedman Drive in China Spring.

 “Reporting party told deputies the female had a ‘shotgun, swords and knifes in the house, she stated she is not going to jail and will hurt officers,’” the affidavit says.